clseibold/multilect/test.md

 **Note: EdimCoder has been moved from GitHub (and Git) to Pijul's The Nest (and Pijul VCS).
 You can see the old Git history in gitlog.log or from the GitHub repo here: https://github.com/krixano/Edim**

 # Edim Line Editor
-A simple interactive line editor program inspired by vim, ed, 4coder, and modern editors.
+A simple interactive line editor program inspired by vim, ed, 4coder, and modern editors.<br>
 This readme was written using Edim.

 ## Building and Running